TylorShine/MNP-SVC/README.md

 ### (for other OS users) Manual setup

+#### 1-1.
+Install dependencies with pip
-We recommend first installing PyTorch from the [official website](https://pytorch.org/), then run:
+We recommend first installing the PyTorch from the [official website](https://pytorch.org/). then run:

 ```bash
 pip install -r requirements/main.txt
 ```

-NOTE : I only test the code using python 3.11.8/3.12.2 (windows) + cuda 11.8 + torch 2.2.1, too new or too old dependencies may not work.
+NOTE: I only test the code using python 3.11.8 (windows) / 3.12.1 (Ubuntu) + cuda 11.8 + torch 2.2.2, too new or too old dependencies may not work.

-## 2. 📝Configuring your model

-### 2-1.
+#### 1-2.
 Download pre-trained models
 - Feature Encoders:

   1. Download the pre-trained [DPWavLM](https://huggingface.co/pyf98/DPHuBERT/blob/main/DPWavLM-sp0.75.pth) encoder and put it under `models/pretrained/dphubert` folder.